garrettgman/connect-cloud-great-tables-course/.github/steps/X-publish.md

    Republishing will scoop up any changes you've made on GitHub.
 Posit Connect Cloud will eventually scoop up these changes on its own, but republishing the app makes it happen immediately.

-4. You can find these features and more next to your app on your Posit Connect home page.
+4. You can find these features, and more, next to your app on your Posit Connect home page.

    <img src="/images/portfolio.png" width=600>